 Amendments

-Except as otherwise prohibited by law or in these Bylaws, these Bylaws may be amended by a two-thirds vote of the Board.
+Except as otherwise prohibited by law or in these Bylaws, these Bylaws may be amended by an affirmative vote of two-thirds of the Board.

 Intellectual Rights Policy

-The Board will create, and may amend as needed, an intellectual property rights policy for the OpenFabrics Alliance.
+The Board will create, and may from time to time amend, an intellectual property rights policy for the OpenFabrics Alliance.
 This policy may cover multiple different areas of Intellectual Property Rights, including but not limited to: software copyright policies, marketing asset copyright policies, fair use policies, software licensing policies, written material copyright and licensing policies, etc.

 Code of Conduct

-The Board will create, and may amend as needed, a Code of Conduct policy to govern acceptable behavior in relation to OpenFabrics sponsored events and OpenFabrics hosted collaboration technologies such as mailing list reflectors.
+The Board will create, and may from time to time amend, a Code of Conduct policy to govern acceptable behavior in relation to OpenFabrics sponsored events and OpenFabrics hosted collaboration technologies such as mailing list reflectors.

 Dissolution

-The Corporation shall be dissolved, it’s assets shall be disposed of, and its affairs wound up upon two-thirds vote of the Board and the majority vote of the Members, or as otherwise permitted by law.
-In the event that the Corporation is dissolved or wound up at any time, all of the remaining properties, monies and assets of the Corporation after provision has been made for its known debts and liabilities as provided by law, shall be distributed by the Board, in accordance with the requirements of Section 501 (c)(6) of the Internal Revenue Code of 1986, as amended.
+The Corporation shall be dissolved, it’s assets disposed of, and its affairs wound up upon two-thirds vote of the Board and the majority vote of the Members, or as otherwise permitted by law.
+In the event that the Corporation is dissolved, all of the remaining properties, monies and assets of the Corporation after provision has been made for its known debts and liabilities as provided by law, shall be distributed by the Board, in accordance with the requirements of Section 501 (c)(6) of the Internal Revenue Code of 1986, as amended.

 ——